nikosvlachogiannakis/Paper-Presentation/Presentations/two.md

 # Unsupervised Concept Drift Detection with a Discriminative Classifier

+Gözüaçık, Ö., Büyükçakır, A., Bonab, H., Can, F. (2019)

+Proceedings of the 28th ACM International Conference on Information and Knowledge Management

 Note: Presents an unspervised method called D3 which uses a discriminative cassifier with a sliding window to detect concept drift by monitoring changes in the feture space.